folly77folly/surge_project/README.md

 # surge
-A minimalist application for skills ratings
+A minimalist application for skills ratings for Decagon